Foreigners out! Schlingensiefs Container

 Foreigners out!
-Schlingensiefs Container (in German:Ausländer raus!
+Schlingensiefs Container (German: Ausländer raus!
 Schlingensiefs Container) (Note: Alternately named "Wien-Aktion", "Please Love Austria—First European Coalition Week", or "Foreigners Out—Artists against Human Rights"), is a television show from 2000 that took place during Wiener Festwochen, created by Christoph Schlingensief and directed by Paul Poet.
 Realising public xenophobia and the new hate politics, he installed a container camp on a square in the middle of Vienna.
 Made in a style that imitated the show Big Brother, it was critically aimed both at certain forms of television entertainment and at a latent xenophobia thriving all over the world.

 Political implications

 The show was produced in Austria, and broadcast from the container set installed in Vienna.
 Shortly before Schlingensief came up with this project, the Freedom Party of Austria, under the leadership of Jörg Haider had been elected into the National Council of Austria and formed part of the new government.